Peakboard/peakboard-templates.github.io/_templates/Sales-Performance-Dashboard/en.md

 ---
 layout: article
-title: key sales figures at a glance – your sales performance dashboard
+title: Key sales figures at a glance – your sales performance dashboard
 description:
   - With this template you can easily build your own sale performance dashboard.
 In addition to their name and a personal photo, your sales representatives can see important key figures such as targets, revenues and the delta of these.
 By monitoring these sales metrics and because of the visibility of their individual goals, all employees can see how they are performing and how many deals they have ahead of them, which increases motivation to improve their performance and promotes competition among salespeople.
 Download the template directly for free and design your very own individual sale performance dashboard!
 lang: en